luiscoco/eShop_Aspire-Tutorial-Step2_CatalogAPI-Configuring_OpenApi/README.md

 app.Run();
 ```

-## 6. Modify the CatalogApi.cs file
+## 6. Modify the CatalogApi.cs file to introduce the API version

 We replace this code: